BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

 ## Usage

-The root page contains all the required documentation to authenticate and request the API.
+The `/api` page contains all the required documentation to authenticate and request the API.